yusuf-shahin/Js_function_challenge/README.md

 ```

- We can make a capitalize function which accepts some text and makes the first letter uppercase, then appends the rest of the string.
+ We can make a capitalize function which accepts some text.
+Makes the first letter uppercase and return it, then appends the rest of the string.

  ## Solutions